Mekhlabhishek/Test1/book/chapter-12.md

 }
 ```

 Next, remove getter definition for a primary button and `click` action around that getter and instead use `submit` method from FormComponent class.
-Your final `sign_up.page.js` file should look like
+Our final `sign_up.page.js` file should look like

 ```js
 import {